If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 The core distinction between 6sense and Lusha is what each platform treats as its starting point.

-6sense assumes you don't know who your buyers are yet.
+6sense assumes you do not know who your buyers are yet.

 The platform's Dark Funnel thesis argues that 70% of buyer research happens anonymously, invisible to traditional CRM tools.
 6sense's answer: deanonymize that activity with IP matching, overlay intent signals from over 40 languages, score accounts into buying stages, and use AI to tell your team which accounts are worth pursuing now.